-- We are building stronger links with all faith-based groups in the area and meeting with other community groups.
+- We are building strong links with all faith-based groups in the area and meeting with other community groups.

-- We work closely with City Council community development officers, housing department, Street and Open Spaces, Ed Nugent our City Ranger and CHYPPs.
-We aim to get the best for our area from the services the Council provides and offers.
+- We work closely with City Council community development officers, housing department, Streets and Open Spaces, and CHYPPs.
+We aim to get the best for our area from the services that the councils provide and offer.

 What we do